MicrochipTech/unicens-linux-daemon/cfg/README.md

 In addition to being well-formed, an XML document may reference to an external rule set (Document Type Definition (DTD)).
 There are certain rules applicable, such as the name of tags, elements and attributes.
 Also the values of the attributes can be specified as regular expression.
-Such a file is shipped along with UNICENS, its called *unicens.xsd* is shipped.
+Such a file comes along with the UNICENS configuration examples, its called *unicens.xsd*.
 The linkage between the document and its DTD is done in the first tag (Root Tag):
  `<Unicens xsi:noNamespaceSchemaLocation="unicens.xsd">`